Perl::Critic::Config - The final derived Perl::Critic configuration, combined from any profile file and command-line parameters.

 .perlcriticrc or file specified via the -profile option fatal.

-For example, Perl::Critic normally only warn
+For example, Perl::Critic normally only warns about profiles

 referring to non-existent Policies, but this value makes this